-Glenmorangie began life as a brewery in the 1730’s on the outskirts of Tain.
-It was when William Matheson took charge in 1843 that it was converted into a distillery and the name changed to Glenmorangie – meaning ‘glen of tranquility’.
+Glenmorangie began life as a brewery on the outskirts of Tain in the northeast of Scotland.
+When William Matheson took charge in 1843, the site was converted into a distillery, which he named ‘Glenmorangie’, meaning ‘Glen of tranquility’.

-Glenmorangie take great pride in the spirit produced in these tall stills and it would seem that the world agrees with them.
-Glenmorangie is the best selling single malt in it’s native Scotland and third best selling in the world.
+Glenmorangie take great pride in the spirit produced in their tall stills and it would seem that they are not alone, as their single malt is the best selling in its native land, and third best selling in the world.

-For the purposes of review, I’m looking at the standard 10 year old Glenmorangie ‘Original’, the flagship expression of the range.
-The nose is Malty, with Vanilla, Orange and a little Chocolate.
-There’s also a slightly Floral Heather note and some Cream and Lemon – like Lemon Meringue Pie.
+The nose is Malty with Vanilla, Orange and a little Chocolate.
+Also a Floral Heather note, some Cream and Lemon – like Lemon Meringue Pie.
 On the palate meanwhile there’s Honey, Orange, a little Pepper, Vanilla and a touch of Coffee.

-Taste: 15 / 20.
-For me the taste doesn’t quite live up to the nose, and it’s a little too light bodied for my preference – that’ll be those tall stills – but it is nonetheless, a very drinkable and enjoyable dram.
+Taste: For me the taste doesn’t quite live up to the nose, and it’s a little too light bodied for my personal preference – that’ll be those tall stills – but it is nonetheless, a very drinkable and enjoyable dram.

 Value: Should come in around the £30 – £35 mark and it’s good value at that price as a quality, entry level, single malt.

 Score: 39.5 / 50.
 A perfect introduction to whisky.
 Pleasant aroma and flavour with no challenging characteristics.
 It’s the ideal dram for beginners but can be enjoyed by all, regardless of experience.